Floofies/Differentia.js/CONTRIBUTING.md

 Add `clean` at the end to remove `node_modules`.

 # Adding Algorithms
 To add an algorithm to the library, you must use the Strategy Pattern together with `runStrategy`, which is the primary gateway for your algorithms to interact with and use the `iddfs` iterator.
+Your algorithm will be tightly coupled to the  the `iddfs` iterator, and you should make use of one of the many properties made available through it's `state` object.
+An algorithm may "steer" the search algorithm by directly mutating certain properties of `state`.
+See documentation for `iddfs` in `README.md` for more information.

-All strategies added to the `strategies` object will be revealed to the end-user via their `interface` properties.
+All strategies added to the `strategies` object will be automatically revealed to the end-user via their `interface` properties.
 Once you add a strategy, you should also include it's name in `spec/Spec.js` in the first unit test, as part of the `modules` array; the test will verify that your strategy is accessible.

 You should also write a unit test for your algorithm at the bottom of the file, using `describe`, `it`, and `expect` in nested order.
 There is a generic `diff` function available specifically for unit tests, in case you need to check one object against another.
 (Do not use the `diff` function provided by `differentia`, or any other function in the module, to do this verification).